 The algorithm iterates over the rows linearly, and the iterations go as follows:

-We run on the People row:
+We run on the People row (where node id is 0):

 Melting rows- Create a row for each metrics (actual_duration and actual_rows).
 Since we are looking for cardinality issues, we will filter and keep only the row representing actual_rows.